A Neuroscientist Shares 3 Sneaky Factors That Affect Brain Health + What To Do

 Willeumier is no stranger to the occasional brain game or mind teaser, but when was the last time you cracked open a book or penned a page by hand?
 According to Willeumier, people generally do not read and write as much as they should—and it's affecting their brain health.

-"[When you read], the brain learns and forms these cognitive maps," she says.
+"[When you read], the brain learns and forms these cognitive maps2," she says.
 "So the more reading you do as you age will still keep your brain sharp; you're going to continue to learn."
 And she's not talking about reading text messages, tweets, or grocery lists: "The No. 1 thing I think people need to do more is long-form reading," she explains.
 Meaning, find a book you like and read for 15 to 20 minutes—get comfortable!

-Writing by hand follows a similar track: When you write, says Willeumier, your mind organizes the information better.
+Writing by hand follows a similar track: When you write, says Willeumier, your mind organizes the information better3.
 That's why many experts recommend journaling as a helpful method for managing your thoughts.
 "Learning how to get back into writing is going to be very supportive for the brain," she adds.

 There's so much you can do to optimize your brain health—this list is by no means exhaustive!
 However, hydration, blood flow, reading, and writing are a few underrated factors that deserve your attention.
 According to Willeumier, focusing on each can give your brain the baseline support it needs.